CZ-NIC/fred-docs/EPPReference/ManagedObjects/Contacts.rst

 ..
 Note:: Contact mapping is based on the standard :rfc:`5733` but implemented with the following modifications:

-   * addition of notification email, VAT identification number, personal identification number and the type thereof,
+   * addition of notification email, VAT-payer identification number, identity-document number and the type thereof,
    * replacement of two postal addresses with just one postal address.

 .. _mng-contact-attr: